paulbricman/paulbricman.github.io/docs/tools/knowledge_probes.md

 - **How can this be a source for inspiration?**

 *If words can be represented as points in a space, what else could be represented this way?
-The effectiveness of semantic embeddings gets you thinking about what other things can be expressed in the same way.*
+The effectiveness of semantic embeddings gets you thinking about what other things can be expressed like this.*

 - **Why is this relevant?**